 Next, attach the wiggle eyes using a few small dots of glue.

 You’ll of course want to draw a nose and mouth on your lion.

 We added whiskers too.
 And don’t forget to give your lion a name.

 That’s it!
 A quick & easy paper plate lion preschool safari craft that both you and your little kids are sure to love!

-We found 10 Roarsome Lion Facts on the Nat Geo Kids website.
+We found 10 Roarsome Lion Facts!
 What a great way to complement our safari lesson!
 Did you know that a group of lions is called a pride or that even though the lion is called “the king of the jungle,” they actually live in the savannah or grasslands?